Gaj7/PiOS/README.md

 # PiOS: A small OS project for the Raspberry Pi
 PiOS is a toy OS that I am developing for Raspberry Pi systems in order to learn more about operating systems, embedded development, and Rust, the language I am using for this project.
 Of course, this is a tiny OS, and its only purpose is as a pedagogical exercise.
-Some features I hope to implement include processes, virtual memory, and context switching.
+Some features I hope to implement include dynamic memory allocation, virtual memory, processes, and context switching.

 ## Setup
 Make sure Rust Nightly is installed.
 We need to use the Nightly version of Rust because we will need to use a high number of unsafe features.